TGAC/COPO-documentation/advanced/project_setup/copo-project-setup-linux.rst

 Set Up Mongo Database in COPO Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::
-   Replace the username and password for MongoDB with your own username and password
+   Replace the username and password for MongoDB with your username and password

 Run the **4_mongo_setup.sh** `MongoDB set up script <https://github.com/TGAC/COPO-production/blob/main/shared_tools/scripts/setup/mongoDB_setup.sh>`__ to configure the MongoDB database on your machine